ratrun/map-matching/README.md

 separatedSearchDistance=500 # default=500, type=integer, unit=meter
 maxSearchMultiplier=50      # default=50, type=integer
 forceRepair=false           # default=false, type=boolean
+htmlReport=false            # default=false, type=boolean
+                            # If the htmlReport argument is set and multiple gpx files are used, a single html report named "mapmatchresult.html" gets generated.
+                            # If just a single gpx file is used as input, the resulting file name starts with "mapmatchresult" and also includes the file name of the input gpx file.
 ```

 This will produce gpx results similar named as the input files.